1bytess/series_of_runpod_training_and_inference/mistral_finetune_tutorial.md

 ### What You'll Learn
 - Setting up and configuring RunPod instances for model fine-tuning
 - Using Axolotl framework for efficient fine-tuning
-- Deploying fine-tuned models with vLLM
+- Merging and deploying fine-tuned models
-- Building a web interface with Next.js to interact with your model
+- Converting models to GGUF format
+- Uploading models to HuggingFace Hub
 - Best practices for model training and deployment

 ### End Goal
 By the end of this tutorial, you'll have:
 - A fine-tuned Mistral-7B model trained on your custom dataset
-- A running vLLM server hosting your model
-- A Next.js web application for interacting with your fine-tuned model
+- A merged model ready for deployment
+- Optional GGUF conversion for efficient inference
+- Your model published on HuggingFace Hub

 ---